DukeEnglish/mt-class/hw1.md

 1. [4 marks] How do changes in these parameters affect the resulting log-probabilities?
 1. [2 marks] How do they affect speed?
 1. [2 marks] How do they affect the translations?
+Do the translations change?
+Do they make more sense?
+Are they more fluent?
+Give examples.
 1. [2 marks] What is the maximum log-probability you can obtain?

 Part2: Local Reordering [50 marks]